Home Page

 Landscaping: Finished!

 The landscaping project is finished.
 After almost two months of demolition, deep pruning, grading, construction, and planting, our landscaping project has come to an end.
-The last loose ends have been tied ups, so the only thing remaining is a walkthrough to kick off the warranty period.
+The last loose ends have been tied up, so the only thing remaining is a walkthrough to kick off the warranty period.

 The heuchera and grasses are starting to take hold